-Holidays coming up and looking to buy a new cell phone?
-Keep in mind that its technology s eSIM is already here.
+Holidays are coming and you are looking to buy a new mobile phone?
+Keep in mind that eSIM card technology is already here.
 But what is this eSIM and how does it work?

-If you're looking at a new iPhone 13 or hoping to get one Galaxy S21, you may find that they have a feature you may not know much about: the eSIM.
+If you are looking at a new iPhone 13 or hoping to get a Samsung Galaxy S21, you may find that they have one feature you may not know much about: eSIM.

 ESIM is a smaller, embedded version of the traditional SIM card and it is inside a phone or a smart device.
 But how does an eSIM work and is it worth having?
 Let's take a look.